 In this article we’ll talk about what to do if you’re using Rich Filters in your Server or Data Center Jira instances but will be moving to Jira Cloud, where Rich Filters is not available.

-Options for Rich Filters users
+Options for Rich Filters for Jira users

 Since Rich Filters is not compatible with Jira Cloud, your organization is going to need to do one of two things.